Alexander Center for Applied Population Biology

 The Association of Zoos and Aquariums (AZA) Population Management Center (PMC), hosted at Lincoln Park Zoo, provides assistance to zoo professionals across the country by conducting demographic and genetic analyses for Species Survival Plan® (SSP) species—ensuring that zoo populations remain healthy for the long term.

-The Davee Center studies wildlife disease, stress, and reproductive physiology in zoo and wild populations.
-This information helps improve wildlife management and conservation.
+Since 2001 Davee Center scientists have studied wildlife disease, stress, and reproductive physiology in zoo and wild populations.

 Lester E. Fisher Center for the Study and Conservation of Apes

 The Fisher Center brings together primate experts and organizations from around the world to collaborate on groundbreaking research, conservation, education, and advocacy.

 Tanzania Conservation Research Program

 The Tanzania Conservation Research Program protects threatened wildlife and helps people and wildlife coexist across Tanzania, using science to support collaborative conservation work with communities, NGOs, and governments.

 The Urban Wildlife Institute studies the interactions between wildlife and urban development to develop scientific standards for minimizing human-wildlife conflict.